GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_examples.md

 :::{dropdown} Context: Situation in Ethiopia

 The Greater Horn of Africa receives 20 to 70 percent of the annual total rainfall in the months from October to December.
-The IFRC reports a exceptionally high forecast probability (over 80%) of experiencing wetter than normal rainfall condition.
+The IFRC reports an exceptionally high forecast probability (over 80%) of experiencing wetter than normal rainfall conditions.
 Additionally, El Niño conditions started between July and August, which further accrued the possibility of high rainfall conditions in Ethiopia.

 Since October, floods have affected at least 763,000 people in the region, taken 33 lives in the Somali Region alone, and killed 4,806 livestock.
 The flooding has also resulted in immense damage to infrastructure, transportation, and schooling.
 The population's livelihood and health have been greatly affected.
-The impact of flooding is projected to increase in the next years, which will lead to more flash and river floods.
+The impact of flooding is projected to increase in the next few years, which will lead to more flash and river floods.

-Access maps, such as the one above, play a crucial role in helping informing information manager and ground staff which areas are accessible.
+Access maps, such as the one above, play a crucial role in helping inform information managers and ground staff which areas are accessible.
 This is especially important as a timely deployment of relief or aid operations is essential in flooding disasters.

 (Source: [IFRC](https://go.ifrc.org/emergencies/6773/details))
 :::